Apply

 Description

-Altitude, orientation, speed, and most importantly for recovery, GPS location sent by the rocket during flight and retrieved by ground antennas must be processed, displayed, and saved in real time.
+Altitude, acceleration, speed, and most importantly for recovery, GPS location sent by our flight computer on the rocket during flight and retrieved by ground antennas must be processed, displayed, and saved in real-time.

 Required skills